aridjayarecipes/cutesrecipes.web.app/content/post/1958-step-by-step-guide-to-prepare-super-quick-homemade-curd-rice-with-samo.md

 ##### The ingredients needed to make Curd Rice with samo:

-1. Take 1/2 cup samo rice (washed and soaked for 10..12 minutes &amp; drained)
+1. Take 1/2 cup samo rice (washed and soaked for 10..12 minutes & drained)
 1. Prepare 1 cup Curd
 1. Prepare 1/4 cup Milk
 1. Make ready to taste Salt